Adoption and Foster application

 Westies tend to mature late.
 It usually takes a Westie two to three years to get beyond the puppy stage and to develop into a lap dog.
 Even then, there are some Westies that prefer to be in constant motion.

 We screen each application when it comes in and we file it according to the type of dog that the applicant is seeking -- puppy, young female, young male, etc. Then when we receive in a dog, we can easily access the individuals who are looking for that particular characteristic.
+PLEASE consider not only the dog's age, but YOUR AGE as well when applying for a Westie.
+We do NOT want to rehome the dog again if you are at an age the dog will out live you.

 Our policy is to try and place on a first-come, first-serve, basis to qualified homes, but our primary emphasis is the needs of the dog.
 We try to assess a dog's personality and then try to find a home that looks like a good fit.
 Once we get in a dog that looks like it would fit well into an applicant's home, we contact the applicant and begin a discussion about the dog.
 We only work with one applicant at a time on a dog.
 Only when the first likely applicant does not work out, do we move to the next applicant.